SherbyRobotics/racecar/images/README.md

     ```
 5. Open Arduino IDE, from Tools->"Manage Libraries..." menu, install `Bolder_Flight_Systems_MPU9250` library
 6. Reboot
-7. At this point, you can connect by ethernet to RPI3 by VNC at address 192.168.10.1 or by SSH:
+7. At this point, you can connect by ethernet to RPI by VNC at address 192.168.10.1 or by SSH:
     ```bash
     $ ssh racecar@192.168.10.1
     ```